 This is what we are here for.
 In this article, we will discuss HubSpot's Lifecycle Stages in detail.
 You will also get a clear idea about how these contacts' lifecycle stages can help you improve your business.

 What are HubSpot Lifecycle stages?

 HubSpot lifecycle stages are also called customer life cycle stages.
-It basically helps you, and your team know where people interacting with your brand are in the buyer's journey.
-Now, let's know how the lifecycle stage HubSpot looks like.
+It basically helps you, and your team knows where people interacting with your brand are in the buyer's journey.
+Now, let's know what the lifecycle stage of HubSpot looks like.